 Sometimes old suppliers will use a ‘debt collection agency’ to try to collect their money.
 A debt collection agency has no greater powers than the organisation you owe the money to.
 They have no right to come into your home.
 You can usually treat debts to old business suppliers as non-priority debts.
 Use your budget to make an offer of payment that you can afford.
 However, some debt collection agencies who collect old supplier debts may threaten to take court action quite quickly.

 Sheriff court action

 Old suppliers may make a claim through the sheriff court to get a decree against you.
 This is a court order which confirms that you owe the money.
 It is the first step in them enforcing the debt against you using ‘diligence’.
 The supplier will usually send you a letter before they start court action telling you how to pay and how to contact them to discuss your repayment options.
 The types of diligence that can be used are the same as under the summary warrant route for debts to HMRC.
 See the earlier section Summary warrants.

 If you owe money to your old supplier, they could apply to make you bankrupt.
 Under temporary rules to help during the coronavirus pandemic, you must owe your old supplier at least £10,000 for them to be able to do this.
-This will change to £3,000 or more from 30 September 2021.The process used is similar to that for HMRC debts.
+This will change to £3,000 or more from 31 March 2022.The process used is similar to that for HMRC debts.
 See Bankruptcy in the earlier section What further action can be taken against me for debts to HMRC?.

 Business rent arrears

 You may have had a lease for business premises.
 A lease is a legal agreement, drawn up in writing, which allows you to occupy and use a property for a certain length of time.
 When you cease trading you may still be liable for ongoing rent and any arrears even if you have given up the lease and returned the keys to the landlord.